jkb23/Kancl/report.md

 -add function to remember username and password on login page and be able to instantly login via login button or enter
--zoom object clicking - redirect to Zoom conference -show user status on mouse hover on user avatar
--add collision with walls
+-zoom object clicking - redirect to Zoom conference -add collision with walls

 -show default avatar for new registered users